xhavli/ISA24_NetStat/README.md

 ### Other

-- Developed with suport of ChatGPT and GithubCopilot for better understanding a C++ syntax, not for direct solving core of the project
+- Developed with support of ChatGPT and GithubCopilot for better understanding a C++ syntax, not for direct solving core of the project
-- Run Wireshark in dark mode as `sudo wireshark -style Adwaita-Dark` becouse user and root themes are not shared on sample machine.
+- Run Wireshark in dark mode as `sudo wireshark -style Adwaita-Dark` because user and root themes are not shared on sample machine.
   Running Wireshark as root is not recommended due to its extensive codebase and contributors